 The 2018 Winter Olympic Games will take place in Pyeongchang, Korea, from February 9th to 25th (followed by the Paralympics in March, 9th to 18th).
 These will be the first Winter Olympics in Asia outside of Japan (which has held them twice – Sapporo 1972 and Nagano 1998), and Korea’s second Olympics following the Seoul 1988 Summer Games.

 For many skiers & boarders around the world, skiing in Asia is a bit of unknown quantity; while Japan (and especially the northern island of Hokkaido) is famous for its legendary powder snow, skiing on the rest of the continent receives little global attention.
 That’s about to change though – with Pyeongchang 2018 being followed by Beijing 2022, skiing in (Northeast) Asia is about to get more exposure than ever before.

 Pyeonchang County, Gangwon Province, Korea

 The host ‘city’ in this case is actually neither a city nor a ski resort, but in fact a county.
 The county of Pyeongchang is a subdivision of the province of Gangwon-do, which is home to the lion’s share of South Korea’s skiing.

-Being a county, Pyeongchang covers a pretty large area which includes three ski resorts, all of which are hosting events along with a purpose-built resort in the neighbouring county of Jeongseon.
+Being a county, Pyeongchang covers a pretty large area which includes three ski resorts, all of which are hosting events along with a purpose-built course in the neighbouring county of Jeongseon.

-The port city of Gangneung is the main population centre near Pyeongchang, and will also be a focal point of the Games both in terms of hosting events, and also for accommodation & services, etc
+The port city of Gangneung is the main population centre near Pyeongchang, and will also be a focal point of the Games both in terms of hosting events, and also for transportation, accommodation & services, etc

 Pyeongchang 2018 Host Venues

-As outlined above, events are being held at 4 different ski resorts and in the city of Gangneung; the venues at the resorts are labelled the ‘Mountain Cluster’, and the venues in Gangneung are the ‘Coastal Cluster’.
+As outlined above, events are being held at 4 different ski hills and in the city of Gangneung; the venues at the resorts are labelled the ‘Mountain Cluster’, and the venues in Gangneung are the ‘Coastal Cluster’.